choudharydhaka/mule4-cheatsheet/projects/health-check/demo-api/README.md

 # Introduction

-This project repository defines basic steps for defining API specification using API Workbench (without Anypoint design center) and then develop the API using Anypoint Studio.
+This project repository defines basic steps for designing API specification using API Workbench (without Anypoint design center) and then develop the API using Anypoint Studio.

 # Prerequisite
 Below mentioned tools must be installed in your development machine: